Branded House or House of Brands

 Things are Not as They Once Were

 Often, in the beginning of a company’s life cycle, companies differentiated themselves with one or two break through products.
-It was simply easier to market product efficacy than it was to dig deeper and understand just what the customer is buying (who the customer is buying is closer to the truth) and why.
+It was simply easier to market product efficacy than it was to dig deeper.
+Deeper, understand just what the customer is buying (who the customer is buying is closer to the truth) and why.

 It was, and still is, the conventional marketing wisdom.
-In addition to requiring greater smarts and dispassionate intellectual vigor, being a successful branded house requires as a prerequisite the ability to see your customer, not as an asset to exploit, but as a partner to understand, and with whom one must empathize.
+In addition to requiring greater smarts and dispassionate intellectual vigor, being a successful branded house requires a prerequisite.
+The ability to see your customer, not as an asset to exploit, but as a partner to understand.
+And with whom one must empathize.

 What is a Branded House?

 Most branded houses make the mistake of believing (in this case a form of self-deception) that the parent brand equity is also about efficacy or category.
-We reiterate: this idea is corporate identity at best.
-More often, is it simply an acknowledgment of the commodity benefits — benefits of the category that comprises your business’s sandbox.
+Nope.
+This idea is corporate identity at best.
+It simply an acknowledgment of the commodity benefits.
+Benefits of the category that IS your business’s sandbox.
+Your not alone here.

 Efficiency is What Matters Most

-Both of these are scarce — and therefore very valuable.
-It is just plain easier to launch individual brands or to try to differentiate your “branded house” by the table stakes of your category because all these require is an understanding of yourself — not an anthropological understanding of your most coveted prospects.
+Both of these are scarce and therefore very valuable.
+It is easier to launch individual brands or to try to differentiate your “branded house” by the table stakes of your category.
+Because all these require is an understanding of yourself.
+And not an anthropological understanding of your most coveted prospects.
 You would think that REAL “branded houses” would be common.